- Drivers should expect nighttime lane closures from 8 p.m. to 5 a.m. as crews install final striping and complete shoulder work this spring.

 Grinding removes a very thin layer of the concrete to reveal a new surface.
 This new surface improves traction for drivers and removes wheel ruts where water can pool.

-Grinding work will be performed throughout the length of the project in areas that have not been repaved.
+Grinding work was performed throughout the length of the project in areas that were not repaved.

 Expansion joint replacement

-Four deteriorating 20-year-old expansion joints on the southbound Duwamish River Bridge will be replaced.
+Four deteriorating 20-year-old expansion joints on the southbound Duwamish River Bridge were replaced.

 Expansion joints are critical to the safe operation of bridges.
 They allow a bridge to bend and flex as the concrete on the bridge expands and contracts with changing traffic and freeze/thaw cycles.
 An expansion joint that fails can pop up into traffic.

-Crews will repair an area just north of the I-405/SR 518 interchange where groundwater is not draining properly.
-Crews will remove the pavement on I-5, replace the fill as necessary and install drainage and then pour new concrete panels.
+Crews repaired an area just north of the I-405/SR 518 interchange where groundwater was not draining properly.

 What are the challenges we face?